swissarthurfreeman/systematic-review-backend/README.md

 Doing a clustering would take multiple hours as it was a very intensive computing task, we therefore had to develop solutions to avoid doing unecessary calculations as much as possible.
 This is described in the next section.

+We had to present our application's global architecture to our supervisors, this was done in the following slides, which I highly encourage you to view if you want a global view of the inner workings of the project.
 [Presentation Summarizing the Whole Project](https://docs.google.com/presentation/d/1WcF2eikkGUv_yYPLGCGEc9Qz72ggc5iCXANJocP7TpE/edit?usp=sharing)

 ### Responsibilities